 These Easter Fudge Covered Oreos are a colorful and festive spin on the Oreo original and my version of the perfect fudgy Oreo cookie!
 They're easy to make and lots of fun to let the kids sprinkle all of the toppings onto!
 Mix your own sprinkle combo or use ready-to-go store-bought sprinkles!

-Deliciously Fudgy Easter Oreos
+Best Fudgy Easter Oreos

 This sweet Easter treat will have your little egg gatherers dropping their baskets and running for the kitchen!
-SO easy ( because you start with classic Oreos ), delicious, and crunchy – I love them, and I am not a big fan of chocolate in general!
+So easy (because you start with classic Oreos), delicious, and crunchy – I love them, and I am not a big fan of chocolate in general!

 These fudgy cookies look so festive and pretty on the plate with pastel Easter sprinkles.
 You can also wrap a few in clear plastic bags with a ribbon and give them as gifts or leave them out for the Easter Bunny!

 If you like Oreos, this recipe takes them to the NEXT level.
-No need to be in front of the oven all day – these fudge covered Oreo cookies are a no-bake treat!
+No need to be in front of the oven all day – these fudge-covered Oreo cookies are a no-bake treat!
 And only 6 ingredients!
 Your family will love to help with dipping them into the homemade fudge and adding festive decorations.

-Gather some pantry staple ingredients + fresh Oreos combine to make these festive fudgy cookies!
-This is my go-to combination for boiled fudge frosting too!!
+Gather some pantry staple ingredients + fresh Oreos combine to make these festive, fudgy cookies!
+This is my go-to combination for boiled fudge frosting, too!!
 Plus sprinkles, sprinkles make everything fun!